hylander2126/Motion_Planning/Standard_Search_Algorithms/README.md

   - Connect the sampling points, start and goal into a graph using a proper method

   - Given start and goal, find a path if feasible.

+- (5 pts) Your RRT and RRT* are implemented correctly

+  - Get proper new nodes in each step
+  - Connect and rewire (RRT*) new nodes
+  - Find a path if feasible

   ---